cesalazar/berlinblockchainweek/events/cryptomonday-lightning/README.md

 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: KI Group office,
+venue: KI Group office

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Karl-Marx-Allee 90C, 5. floor, 10243 Berlin
+address: Karl-Marx-Allee 90C, 10243 Berlin, Germany

 # The category of the event.
 Valid options:
 # - conference